Have you ever been out goldpanning, and looked at the bottom of a stream or river that is flowing too fast to shovel in?

 Remember, the deeper you go, usually the larger the gold.
 1.5 grams of gold, at today’s prices, will more than pay for this unit.

-We are currently working on a new unit that will pump the material into a 20L bucket, using 1 1/2″ check valves, non-corrugated flex hose [ prevents the sluice-like effect of corrugated hose that traps gold resulting in possible loss ].
+We have now developed and enhanced system that will pump a continuous flow of material into a 20L bucket, using 1 1/2″ check valves, non-corrugated flex hose [ prevents the sluice-like effect of corrugated hose that traps gold resulting in possible loss ].

 I did a recent field test of this product to identify efficiency and durability.
 The results were really good, other than a few minor bugs that needed to be worked out.